 APUHCA@ shall mean the Public Utility Holding Company Act of 1935, as amended, and the regulations promulgated or issued from time to time thereunder.

+APurchase Price@ shall mean $11,428,560.

 AResponsible Officer@ shall mean, as to any Person, the President, or any Senior Vice President or Vice President of such Person and as to the Trust, any Assistant Vice President, or Assistant Secretary of the Trustee.

+ASale and Auction Agreement@ shall mean this Sale and Auction Agreement dated as of the date hereof executed by the Transferor, the Sponsor and the Trust.

 ASeries@ shall mean Series Danno B of the Trust, created pursuant to a series supplement dated the date hereof.